-4.1 Collection Resources
+5.2 Collection Resources

-A collection is a resource whose state consists of an unordered list of internal members and a set of properties.
-An internal member resource MUST have a URI that is immediately relative to the base URI of the collection.
-That is, the internal member's URI is equal to the parent collection's URI plus an additional segment where segment is defined in section 3.2.1 of RFC 2068 [Fielding et al., 1996].
+A collection is a resource whose state consists of at least a list of internal member URIs and a set of properties, but which may have additional state such as entity bodies returned by GET.
+An internal member URI MUST be immediately relative to a base URI of the collection.
+That is, the internal member URI is equal to a containing collection's URI plus an additional segment for non-collection resources, or additional segment plus trailing slash "/" for collection resources, where segment is defined in section 3.3 of [RFC2396].

-Any given internal member MUST only belong to the collection once, i.e., it is illegal to have multiple instances of the same URI in a collection.
+Any given internal member URI MUST only belong to the collection once, i.e., it is illegal to have multiple instances of the same URI in a collection.
 Properties defined on collections behave exactly as do properties on non-collection resources.